 While moving can be very expensive, it doesn’t always have to be.
-There are ways to reduce the cost.
+There are ways to reduce moving costs.

-- Don’t just dump or give away old items.
+- Moving can be a perfect time to declutter your home and whittle down your belongings.
+But don’t just dump or give away old items.
 Instead, have a garage sale.
 You might be surprised how many people are willing to pay for your cast-offs.
 And even if you keep prices low, these sales can quickly add up.

 - Find free or low-cost boxes and other moving supplies.
 There are lots of affordable sources for boxes and other supplies if you have time to seek them out.